jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 Large public ceremonies like meet ups are good for...

-People connecting in smaller groups in an intimate settings allow...
+People connecting in smaller groups in an intimate settings is good for and allows...

 Identifying good matches and connecting them.
 Pairing senior and junior designers, finding people mentors, creating mentoring opportunities for others.

 ## Why do I do it?

-Content here.
+I'm driven by a sense of collectiveness.
+I like the feeling of being part of something...
+I want that opportunity to be available for others if they feel the same way...